 Assemblies – As part of our assemblies we explore and reflect on PSHE themes including our core values, local and global issues.

-Eco-schools – we are proud to be part of a global programme engaging millions of children across 67 countries that improves pupils’ skills, raises environmental awareness, improves the school environment and also creates financial savings for schools as well as a whole host of other benefits.
+Eco-schools and ambassadors – we are proud to be part of a global programme engaging millions of children across 67 countries that improves pupils’ skills, raises environmental awareness, improves the school environment and also creates financial savings for schools as well as a whole host of other benefits.